Infragistics/DataSource-Reference-Implementations/DataPresenter.DataSources.OData/readme.md

   * Grouping is not currently supported
   * Since the XDP optimizes filtering and sorting by delegating to the backend store via the APDSB, sorting and filtering is only supported for actual data values.
 Displayed values and unbound column values cannot be used to sort or filter.
   * New properties added to the XDP:
-    + **DataPresenterBrushKeys.DataPendingOverlayBrushKey** – Defines a ResourceKey used to identify a brush resource that is referenced by XDP templates as a DynamicResource and  used to color the cell area background when the data for the cell is pending – i.e., it has been requested but has not yet been delivered.
+    + **DataPresenterBrushKeys.DataPendingOverlayBrushKey** – Defines a _ResourceKey_ used to identify a brush resource that is referenced by XDP templates as a _DynamicResource_ and  used to color the cell area background when the data for the cell is pending – i.e., it has been requested but has not yet been delivered.
-    + **DataRecordCellArea.IsDynamicDataPending** - Returns true when the data for the DataRecord has been requested but has not yet been delivered.
+    + **DataRecordCellArea.IsDynamicDataPending** - Returns true when the data for a **DataRecord** has been requested but has not yet been delivered.